jorammercado/fin-track-frontend/README.md

 4. #### **Backend Access**

-   For access to sensitive data on the backend, directly or through the frontend application, a JWT token is required in the request header.
-If present, the server will re-compute the signature of the token using the Secret (stored in the backend .env file), the Header, and Payload of the token.
-If the recomputed signature does not match the recieved signature (tampered invalid token), or if the token has expired (determined by the exp key), or if the token is not present then access is denied.
-Furthermore, a user could potentially use a different user's valid unexpired token, this is also accounted for by using:
+   For access to sensitive data on the backend, directly or through the frontend application, a JWT token is required in the request header, if present, the server will:
+      1. Re-compute the signature of the token using the Secret (stored in the backend .env file), Header and Payload of the token.
+      2. If the recomputed signature does not match the recieved signature (tampered invalid token), or if the token has expired (determined by the exp key), or if the token is not present, then access is denied.
+      3. Furthermore, a user could potentially use a different user's valid unexpired token, this is also accounted for by using:
    ```javascript
       req.account = decoded
       if (req.params.account_id && req.account.account_id !== Number(req.params.account_id))